 Making a Styrofoam mosaic is a whole lot of fun!
 It's an open-ended, colourful art project using one of my favourite thrifty craft materials: the Styrofoam produce tray.

-In my home daycare, we love creating with recyclables.
-Using items that would normally be tossed into the blue box not only keeps our crafting costs down, it's a great way to teach the children about repurposing and upcycling.
+The littles and I love creating with recyclables.
+Using items that would normally be tossed into the blue box not only keeps our crafting costs down, it's a great way to teach kids about repurposing and upcycling.

 - Styrofoam produce trays *